 Huge 1,500-Year-Old Arrowhead Released From Melting Glacier

-The team of investigators inspecting Jotunheimen, a massive melting Norwegian glacier, have so far found over 2000 relics and now an arrowhead dating back to the Germanic Iron Age.
-Measuring seven inches long and weighing little over an ounce ‘ Climate Change ’ is being held responsible for revealing the ancient Viking's missed shot that had been embedded in a glacier for 1,500 years.
+Archaeologists in Norway uncovered a 1,500-year-old iron arrowhead in a melting glacier in the summer of 2020.
+The team of investigators inspecting Jotunheimen, a massive melting Norwegian glacier, had already found over 2000 relics, and were just delighted to find an arrowhead dating back to the Germanic Iron Age.
+Measuring seven inches long and weighing little over an ounce ‘ Climate Change’ was held responsible for revealing the ancient Norseman’s missed shot that had been embedded in a glacier for 1,500 years.

 An Ancient Landscape of Unspeakable Beauty

 The ancient Germanic Iron Age arrowhead was forged in iron and was discovered still with its arrow shaft, and even a feather from its flight, locked in a glacier in southern Norway.
 The team of scientists noted that climate change has made its way to the Jotunheimen glacier and the warmer air temperature is causing the ice to melt which in turn freed the ancient artifacts.

 Yesterday we posted a photo of a very large arrowhead from c.
 AD 500 found on one of our ice sites.
 Here is a video taken moments after it was discovered, showing both the projectile point and the arrowshaft close to the melting ice.
 We love glacial archaeology pic.twitter.com/3hEF4S0EaI